Planning Your Visit

 Lockers for storage of personal items are available on the first floor of the museum in the hallway just past the information desk.
 You will need a locker token.
 Free tokens are available at the information desk.

 Lost and Found

 Please inquire at the information desk on the first floor of the atrium, or call: 812-855-7719.

 If you require first aid at any time during your visit, please inform the nearest security guard.

 Sketching in the galleries is allowed as long as drawing boards are no larger than 18"x24."
-Please keep a reasonable distance from works of art.
+Please keep at least a foot and a half from works of art.
 Only pencil is allowed unless special arrangements are made.
 To inquire about special arrangements or to schedule a sketching appointment for a group or class, contact tour manager Patsy Rahn at firstname.lastname@example.org.